 Why should a patient come to a member of your prostate cancer surgical team?

 Each of us is expert in the type of surgery we do, whether open, laparoscopic, or robotic radical prostatectomy.
-We perform 800 to 900 prostate surgical procedures a year.
-Roughly half are open and half are robotic.
-But the skill and experience of the surgeon makes the difference, not what tools are used — not only in the chances for a cure, but whether a man will suffer the side effects of surgery, which can include urinary incontinence and sexual dysfunction.
+We perform hundreds of prostate surgical procedures a year.
+The skill and experience of the surgeon makes the difference, not what tools are used — not only in the chances for a cure, but whether a man will suffer the side effects of surgery, which can include urinary incontinence and sexual dysfunction.
 I should also note that not every man will require treatment, and we are skilled in evaluating each prostate cancer to determine which treatment, if any, a patient needs.
 Certain men do well with “active surveillance,” in which treatment is deferred because their cancer is unlikely to progress or become life threatening.
 Of course, we monitor these men carefully for any changes in the tumor’s characteristics that would make it wise to intervene with surgery or radiation.

 Once again, the approach is collaborative.
 When you see a breast surgeon here, you’re not just seeing a surgeon expert at removing a lump, or even removing a breast if that proves necessary.
 You gain access to a highly sophisticated team — including breast cancer pathologists, radiologists, medical oncologists, and radiation oncologists — who apply the most-modern diagnostic tools to understanding your cancer and developing the most effective treatment plan possible.
 Our surgeons have the world’s largest experience in axillary lymph node dissection.
 And we have a group of gifted plastic and reconstructive surgeons able to perform extremely complex breast reconstructions, if these are required.

-I came here 14 years ago because I wanted to work with the finest cancer experts in the world.
+I came here in 1998 because I wanted to work with the finest cancer experts in the world.
 I’m a surgeon.
 I can only do so much by myself.
-At Memorial Sloan-Kettering I have extraordinary colleagues completely committed to understanding and eventually curing cancer.
+At Memorial Sloan Kettering I have extraordinary colleagues completely committed to understanding and eventually curing cancer.
 This is the place to be if you want to be among the very best.